dixit-lathigara/Openlayer-with-geoserver/README.md

 - Download this project and extract all the files to a specific folder.
 - This project uses angular version16.2.11.
-- After extracting files, open cmd and run npm install to install all required dependencies.
+- After extracting files, open cmd and run `npm install` to install all required dependencies.
+- All the geoserver layer,store,layer groups and style that are used in this project are stored inside `src/assets/` folder.
+You have to replace that folder to your geoserver data directory path.

 # Project